Dj3223/Simple-Web-Server-TCP-/README.md

 Simple web server using sockets and multithreading

 This program creates a simple web server that handles a GET request from the client and returns the requested file.
-To handle multiple connections to the server, multithreading was use.
-The server is meant to mimic a HTTP/TCP Connection.
+Multithreading was used to handle multiple clients connecting to the server.